ziyi-zhou/ziyi-zhou.github.io/_pages/about.md

 News:
 ======
+- June 2022: Our momentum-aware trajectory optimization and MPC paper has been accepted by RA-L! [[pdf]](https://arxiv.org/abs/2203.01548.pdf)
 - May 2022: Our multi-robot task allocation and planning work has been accepted by CASE 2022!
 The extended version is attached. [[pdf]](https://arxiv.org/pdf/2110.08436.pdf)
-- February 2022: A preprint for our work on momentum-aware trajectory optimization and control is released. [[pdf]](https://arxiv.org/abs/2203.01548.pdf)
 - August 2021: One paper on rapid quadruped spinning is accepted by Frontiers in Robotics and AI.
 Link is [here](https://www.frontiersin.org/articles/10.3389/frobt.2021.724138/full).
 - July 2021: Our preliminary work on momentum-aware trajectory optimization is presented on Dynamic Walking.
 - June 2021: I start my internship at [UBTECH Robotics](https://www.ubtrobot.com/?ls=en).